| Results Wednesday, August 22, 2001Back with a splash

 I just tried to ignore what everyone else was doing and focused

 on doing my dives just like I do them in practice."
+Her approach worked.
+She scored a total of 270.9 points in

 five dives to win gold.
 Allaire-Morin finished less than nine